AnIrishDuck/fajita/guide/src/2-shapes.md

   and the _out_ shape is combined with the `knife` to form the union.
 - To find the _intersect_ of two shapes, we again use one shape to cut another.
   The _in_ shape is the result, and the _out_ shape is discarded.
-- To find the _difference_ of two shapes, we use the negative shape to cut the positive shape, and use only the resulting _out_ shape.
+- To _remove_ one shape from another, we use the negative shape to cut the positive shape, and return only the resulting _out_ shape.

 Let's see what this looks like with polygons: